©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 Kunsthalle Wilhelmshaven. ©️ Photo: Edward Greiner

--162°C, 450 kg/m³ Fossil Energy, Fragile Futures | Group Exhibition at Kunsthalle Wilhelmshaven, DE, curated by Lena Reisner (March 8th – May 5th 2024)
+-162°C, 450 kg/m³ Fossil Energy, Fragile Futures | A Group Exhibition at Kunsthalle Wilhelmshaven, DE, curated by Lena Reisner (March 8th – June 23rd 2024)

 The first terminal for importing liquefied natural gas (LNG) went into operation in Wilhelmshaven in December 2022.
 For overseas transport, the fossil gas is cooled to −162 °C in a complex process and compressed to around 450 kg/m³.
 In the region, the hope for new economic resources through the expansion of industrial infrastructure contrasts with the threat to the environment caused by the discharge of toxic waste into the sea.